purvjeja/Motif-Frontend-Assignment/README.md

 3. Visual aesthetics (the UI should be as close as possible to the given design).
 4. Technology choices (e.g. ES 6/7 over ES 5 - avoid mixing of ES 5/6/7).
 5. Your understanding of the problem statement.

+## To complete your homework, please fork this repo and commit your work to your fork.
+When you are ready for us to look at it, give us access to your fork so we can review and run it.
+Only commits before the due date would be considered.